 - Now it is time to roll the log.
 Starting from the long end roll up the side to create a long log.
 You want to roll it fairly tightly, but without squishing the dough.
 Once you have created a log it is time to cut it into 12 even slices.
 The best way to do this is with dental floss, though a very sharp knife will work.
 Place each slice, with the cut side facing up, into the greased tray leaving room between each scroll in a pattern of 3×4.
 Preheat the oven to 180 C, and set aside the covered tray (cover with a clean tea towel) of scrolls in a warm spot to rise for a further 30 minutes while the oven preheats.

 - Once scrolls have risen brush top with butter then bake for approximately 20 minutes, or until the scrolls are lightly golden brown on top.
+When pressed with your finger they should feel springy.
 Brush freshly baked scrolls with extra butter to get the nice gloss top- and you can absolutely enjoy them while warm, or allow to cool and follow the next step to frost.

 - To make the optional Labneh frosting add labneh, vanilla, maple and lemon juice to a bowl.
 Whisk together until smooth, then spread on top on cooled scrolls.
 Add extra swirls of jam or a sprinkling of lemon zest.